Jane Featherstone, Founder

 Rhiannon Jones, Office Manager and Assistant to Dan Isaacs, Chris Fry and Naomi de Pear

 Rhiannon joined Sister Pictures in January 2017.
-She started her career in Post-Production soon after graduating from the University of Lincoln with a BA in Media Production.
-Before moving to Sister Pictures Rhiannon was managing a small Audio Post-Production company, Co-ordinating Post and Deliveries on popular UK Drama and Comedy for BBC, HBO, AMC and more.
+She started her career in Post-Production soon after graduating from University with a BA in Media Production.
+Before moving to Sister Pictures Rhiannon was managing an Audio Post-Production company, Co-ordinating Post and Deliveries on popular UK Drama and Comedy for BBC, HBO, AMC and more.